remifan/LabPtPTm1/README.md

 LabPtPTm1(Lab dataset series - point to point 815km-SSMF transmission data no. 1)

 this dataset is collected in Aug.
-2019 which is described and partially used in this [paper](https://www.nature.com/articles/s41467-020-17516-7).
+2019.

 ## This is a dataset registry